-If the prerceding information is displayed, it means that you have successfully installed Python 2.7.10.
+If the preceding information is displayed, it means that you have successfully installed Python 2.7.10.
 If the system prompts “Not an internal or external command”, check the configuration Environment Variables > Path and add the Python installation path.

 Install the SDK by Pip

 pip install oss2

 Note: If Pip is not installed in your environment, see the Pip official website to install Pip.

 Install by source code

-Download the SDK package of an appropriate version from github, decompress the package, and check whether there is a setup.py file under the directory:
+Download the SDK package of an appropriate version from github, decompress the package, and check whether the setup.py file is under the directory:

 python setup.py install